kwilinsi/tlmerge/docs/raw_processing.md

 - VCD_MODIFIED_AHD
 - VNG

+> [!IMPORTANT]
-Note that some of these algorithms are included in GPL2– and GPL3-licensed demosaic packs.
-These are not compatible with the MIT license used by rawpy and tlmerge, and thus they are not included by default.
+> Some of these algorithms are included in GPL2– and GPL3-licensed demosaic
+> packs.
+These are not compatible with the MIT license used by rawpy and
+> tlmerge, and thus they are not included by default.

 ### Brightness